The Marmot Review,

 - Develop early years prevention and early intervention pathways, with clear referral routes for all partners.

-- Parental mental health has been identified as a significant factor in parenting; there is a need to increase parent support, including for lower level mental health problems and parental relationships, ensure staff training and awareness, and develop clear pathways into mental health services.
+- Parental mental health has been identified as a significant factor in parenting; there is a need to increase parent support, ensure there is staff training and awareness and develop clear pathways into mental health services.

 - Implement a data sharing agreement across early years in order to strengthen the ability to provide earlier intervention for families identified as having additional needs.

-- Establish a vision, model and transition plan for the Health Visiting Service as commissioning responsibility for the service moves to the local authority in 2015.
+- Establish a vision, model and transition plan for health visiting as commissioning responsibility for the service moves to the local authority in 2015.

 Vulnerable children and young people

 - Understand and address the impact of increasing numbers of low birth weight babies on the demand for health and social care services.

 - Ensure children with long-term conditions are supported to access the full curriculum in schools and have a smooth transition to adult services.

 - In light of the increasing numbers of children diagnosed and increasing waiting times for assessment, develop an autism pathway for children and young people linked to the Autism Strategy.

 - In order to gain a better understanding of the need for services and inform future commissioning strategy, undertake a needs assessment of the mental health and wellbeing of children and young people.

 - Review the impact of implications of the Children and Families Bill 2013 on all services, including schools, health and therapy services, special educational needs and disabilities, and social care.

 - Ensure pathways and links across services are in place to ensure effective access and intervention for children and young people on the threshold of care and looked after children.